JackBekket/Hellper/lib/localai/README_GENERATED.md

 ## Package: localai

-This package provides functions for interacting with various AI models, including chat completion, image generation, and transcription.
+This package provides functions for interacting with various AI models, including chat models and image generation models.
+It also includes a function for transcribing audio using the Whisper model.

 ### Imports